-- > regularly supporting learning at home. - > attending review meetings to discuss the provision in place for their child and the progress being made. - > responding to letters, documentation and communication with home. - > communicating regularly with school to advise of changes to a child's circumstances and well-being.
+- > regularly supporting learning at home. - > attending review meetings to discuss the provision in place for their child and the progress being made Provision review meetings will be held three times a year in addition to Parent Consultation evenings. - responding to letters, documentation and communication with home. - communicating regularly with school to advise of changes to a child's circumstances and well-being.